British passport: 2006 Identity Cards (abandoned)

 UK National Identity Card.
-Issued for a brief period in 2009-2010.
+Issued for a brief period in 2009–2010.

 The Identity Cards Act 2006 introduced identity cards for UK citizens and residents.
 They were valid for 10 years and contained a ICAO-standard biometric chip for security.
 The card was valid to all countries in the European Economic Area (including the European Union) as a travel document, as well as a handful of additional countries that accepted them.
 A separate green version of the card, not valid as a travel document, was also intended to be issued for resident EU citizens.
 The identity card scheme was voluntary by law for British citizens.

 The Identity and Passport Service linked passport and identity card information to a common database, called the National Identity Register (NIR) and would have required any person applying for a passport or identity card to have their details entered into the NIR.
 Once registered, they would also have been obliged to update any change to their address and personal details.
 The identity card was launched in a pilot rollout from 2009 and cost £30.
 Later, it was envisaged private companies would be able to improve enrolment coverage and charge additional processing fees.

 However, the 2010 Conservative – Liberal Democrat Coalition Agreement scrapped the identity card scheme and the NIR.
 Around 15,000 were issued during their limited availability, until they were discontinued and invalidated in 2011.
 Nevertheless, biometric passports, a major cost of the scheme, as well as Biometric Residence Permits, continued to be rolled out.

 Future Implementation

 In 2025, Labour Together published a report recommending the UK introduce a digital identity card.
-Opinion polling shows that the introduction of digital identity cards in the UK holds broad public support.
+In 2024, opinion polling showed that the introduction of digital identity cards in the UK held broad public support.

 In August 2025, it was reported that Keir Starmer was "seriously considering" the introduction of a digital identity system.
 Subsequently, in September it was announced that the UK would introduce mandatory digital IDs.
+After the announcement, polls showed that support of mandatory digital ID fell considerably, with 47% of the public against the proposal and 27% in favour.
+Subsequently, the mandatory element was dropped in January 2026.
+The incoming Prime Minister Andy Burnham then pledged to scrap the Digital ID project altogether.